 Clearly delays were not an option for the contractor so the most suitable solution was to restrict access to potential nesting sites by proofing the areas off using bird netting.
 It took 4 men, 2 weeks and over 1700 square metres of bird netting to two reactors to close the area off.
 Bird netting prevents access to the nesting points attractive to the peregrine falcons thereby removing the risk of nesting birds.

 Whilst this solution met the contractor’s requirements and removed the risk of the peregrine falcons nesting and breeding in work areas it left the birds without any suitable nesting sites.
-As part of the project our team erected nest boxes at strategic points to encourage the peregrine pair to take up residence.
+As part of the project our bird control team erected nest boxes at strategic points to encourage the peregrine pair to take up residence.
 This not only discouraged the peregrines from potentially sensitive areas at the power station but provided safe sites allow their breeding to continue undisturbed.

 For advice on effective bird mitigation measures call your local team on 0333 567 2020.